LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 **Methods:**

+*   `AddAnalyzer(AudioAnalyzer analyzer)`: Adds an <see cref="AudioAnalyzer"/> to the recording pipeline.
+Analyzers process audio data during recording, enabling real-time analysis.
+*   `AddModifier(SoundModifier modifier)`: Adds a <see cref="SoundModifier"/> to the recording pipeline.
+Modifiers apply effects to the audio data in real-time as it's being recorded.
 *   `Dispose()`: Releases resources used by the recorder.
 *   `PauseRecording()`: Pauses the recording.
+*   `RemoveAnalyzer(AudioAnalyzer analyzer)`: Removes a specific <see cref="AudioAnalyzer"/> from the recording pipeline.
+*   `RemoveModifier(SoundModifier modifier)`: Removes a specific <see cref="SoundModifier"/> from the recording pipeline.
 *   `ResumeRecording()`: Resumes a paused recording.
 *   `StartRecording()`: Starts the recording.
 *   `StopRecording()`: Stops the recording.
 ### Components `SoundPlayer`

 ```csharp